2014 MATTERS OF LIFE & DEATH

 - Do not plagiarize.
 If you quote from a source, cite the source (either in a bibliography or footnote);

-- As you write your essay, show us your understanding of the essay prompt;
+- As you write your essay, show us your understanding of the essay question;

 - Remember: this is not a term paper—your creativity counts, and

-- Re-read your essay to see if every sentence adds strength to your essay.
+- Re-read your essay (and ask someone else to), to see if every sentence adds strength to your essay.

 Copyright: All entries submitted to the Matters of Life & Death Scholarship Writing Contest become the sole property of Compassion & Choices Northern California.